Skip to Content

 InitiateOAuth Specifies the process for obtaining or refreshing the OAuth access token, which maintains user access while an authenticated, authorized user is working.

-OAuthClientId Specifies the client ID that was assigned the custom OAuth application was created.
-(Also known as the consumer key.)
-This ID registers the custom application with the OAuth authorization server.
+OAuthClientId Specifies the client ID (also known as the consumer key) assigned to your custom OAuth application.
+This ID is required to identify the application to the OAuth authorization server during authentication.

 OAuthSettingsLocation Specifies the location of the settings file where OAuth values are saved.
 Storing OAuth settings in a central location avoids the need for users to enter OAuth connection properties manually each time they log in.
 It also enables credentials to be shared across connections or processes.

-CallbackURL The URL users return to after authenticating to Microsoft Dynamics 365 via OAuth.
+CallbackURL Identifies the URL users return to after authenticating to Microsoft Dynamics 365 via OAuth.
+(Custom OAuth applications only.).

 OAuthExpiresIn Specifies the duration in seconds, of an OAuth Access Token's lifetime.
 The token can be reissued to keep access alive as long as the user keeps working.